damianof/large-scale-apps-my-vue3-project/README.md

 ### Companion code for the book:
 <img src="readme-images/book-vue3-300px.png" width="80px" />

+### IMPORTANT
+There is a new edition of this book at https://leanpub.com/vue-vite-typescript and its sample code is at https://github.com/damianof/large-scale-apps-my-vue-vite-project.
+This repository will be eventually archived within the next 6 months.
+If you have already purchased the older edition, reach out to me via email and I will send you a coupon to download the new edition for free.

 [Large Scale Apps with Vue 3 and TypeScript]( https://vuetypescript.com/?ref=gitrepo "Large Scale Apps with Vue 3 and TypeScript")